Pavlia

 Pavlia (Παύλια) is a mountain village in the municipal unit of Trikolonoi, Arcadia, Greece.
 It is located at 700 m elevation on a mountain slope, overlooking the plain of Megalopoli.
-It is 2 km east of Palamari, 2 km west of Paliomiri, 4.5 km west of Lykochia, 9 km southeast of Stemnitsa and 14 km north of Megalopoli.
+It is 2 km east of Palamari, 2 km west of Palaiomoiri, 4.5 km west of Lykochia, 9 km southeast of Stemnitsa and 14 km north of Megalopoli.
 The location of the ancient city Thyraion has been identified with that of the present village Pavlia.
-Pavlia had a population of 55 in 2011.